blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_afterDaveModel.md

 on our demographic model.

 Here’s a different look at the data, in a table sorted by the Dem share in our demographic model.
-We’ve also included how pundits are rating the districts based on historical data and other factors: